School-Based Counselors Help Kids Cope With Fallout From Drug Addiction

 In Massachusetts, the schools using the Gosnold counselors report that their students are doing better academically and emotionally.

-Sarah Nadeau says that's been the case for both Maddy and her older sister, who are leading more stable lives since they began seeing the Gosnold counselors at school every week.
+Sarah Nadeau says that has been the case for both Maddy and her older sister, who are leading more stable lives since they began seeing the Gosnold counselors at school every week.

 "Their day runs smoother.
 They can get out their anxiety while they're in school instead of bottling it up, and then go back to class and continue learning," she says.